hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 This middleware automatically organizes uploads to avoid file system problems and create dirs if not exists, and optimizes ram usage when uploading large files using Deno standard libraries!

-Request must contains a body with form with enctype="multipart/form-data", and inputs with type="file".For a type="file" with multiple attribute, you need in front:
+Request must contains a body with form with enctype="multipart/form-data", and inputs with type="file".
+For a type="file" with multiple attribute, you need in front:
 ```
 var files = document.querySelector('#yourFormId input[type=file][multiple]').files
 var name = document.querySelector('#yourFormId input[type=file][multiple]').getAttribute('name');